KxSystems/nano/README.md

    * [iostat](https://github.com/sysstat/sysstat)
    * [nc](https://nc110.sourceforge.io/)

 The scripts starts several kdb+ processes that open a port for incoming messages.
-By default, the controller opens port 5100 and the workers open 5500, 5501, 5502, etc. You can change these ports by editing variables CONTROLLERPORT and WORKERBASEPORT in `mthread.sh`.
+By default, the controller opens port 5100 and the workers open 5500, 5501, 5502, etc. You can change these ports by editing variables CONTROLLERPORT and WORKERBASEPORT in `nano.sh`.

 ## Installing and configuring